RaghavVerma99/Cpp-HTTP-1.1-server-from-scratch-on-Linux/README.md

 # → {"key":"value"}
 ```

-Unmatched paths fall through to the static root (`public/`); a missing file
+Anything that isn't a registered route falls through to the static root
-returns `404`, and a path that cannot be canonicalized inside the root
+(`public/`): a missing file is a `404`, a path that escapes the root is a
-returns `403`.
+`403`, and a `POST` with no matching route is a `404`.

 ---